 - Unmatched wood grain detail, texture, and appearance.

 - Incredible durability lasting 30+ years in residential applications.

 - Automatically hides sub-floor imperfections making it versatile and less expensive for many installation applications.

 - EVP provides a durable, low maintenance product that is scratch resistant and waterproof.

-- Can be installed in basement and/or damp environments.
+- Can be installed in the basement and/or damp environments.

 - Classic hardwood designs in standard 48″ lengths.

 - Vinyl backing adds slip resistance and reduces sound transmission.